una-auxme/MeshGraphNets.jl/docs/src/training_data.md

 Your files have to be placed inside the same folder so that *MeshGraphNets.jl* can find them.
 The structure of your files should for example look like this:

     - data
-        - datasets
       - meta.json
       - test.h5 (or test.tfrecord)
       - train.h5 (or train.tfrecord)
       - valid.h5 (or valid.tfrecord)

 ## Files for Training, Evaluation and Testing